Melissa Conrad Stöppler, MD

 The ERG takes about an hour or less.

-One should not rub the eyes for an hour after an ERG (or any test in which the cornea has been anesthetized), lest one injure the cornea.
+One should not rub the eyes for an hour after an ERG (or any test in which the cornea has been anesthetized), so as not to injure the cornea.

 Generally speaking, an ERG will be billed by your doctor or your hospital back to your insurance company.
 The same vagaries that haunt the billing process for most complex cases can undoubtedly affect collections for ERG.
 Any claim can lead to some reimbursement rejections by insurance or difficulties for patients tasked with handling their own billing matters.
 The cost for an ERG performed on a Medicare patient is about $150.
 Medicaid reimbursement may be lower.